franziska-ott/Azure-Heart-Failure-Prediction/README.md

 ## Hyperparameter Tuning

 Before we train and tune the logistic regression, we split the dataset into 90% for training and 10% for testing.
-We utilize sklearn's LogisticRegression Class to establish and fit the model.
+We utilize sklearn's GradientBoostingClassifier Class to establish and fit the model.
-Thereby, we define a parameter sampler to tune the hyperparameters, specifically the inverse regularization parameter (C) and maximum number of iterations (max_iter).
+Thereby, we define a parameter sampler to tune the hyperparameters, specifically the learning rate and number of estimators.
 Additionally, random parameter sampling was used, because it is an efficient, exploratory, and parallelizable method for hyperparameter tuning, which can potentially find better hyperparameters than other search methods.
 It is also robust to noise and other sources of variability in the training process.
 Additionally, a bandit policy was applied, since it is a popular early termination policy used in hyperparameter tuning that aims to save computational resources by terminating poorly performing runs early.

 With the estimator, parameter sampler, and an early termination policy, we create a HyperDrive Config, which is subsequently submitted as an experiment.